zowe/zowe-cli-sample-plugin/README.md

 ### CICD Guidelines

-Reference our [Github Actions](CICD-TEMPLATE.md) page for information about setting up and maintaining automated testing/deployment for your plug-in with Github Actions.
+Reference our [included Github workflows](.github/workflows/) for guidance about setting up and maintaining automated testing/deployment for your plug-in with Github Actions.

 ## Prerequisites